SeniorMedia/vue-abtasty/README.md

 # vue-abtasty

-A simple plugin that allows you to use [ABTasty](https://www.abtasty.com/) in your VueJS project
+Zero dependency plugin that allows you to use [ABTasty](https://www.abtasty.com/) in your VueJS project

 ## Installation
 ```bash